giorgiaBertacchini/graph_routing_airquality/README.md

 The script generates for each path found a GeoJSON file that can be loaded in QGIS to visualize the path on the map, and save the path in the `routing` folder.

 ### Weights
-The `weight` parameter can be set to:
+The `weight` parameter can be:
-* `pm10`: to minimize the average PM10 value along the path.
 * `distance`: to minimize the distance.
-* `effective_pm10`: to minimize the effective PM10 value, a value more representative of the air quality along the path, that considers the distance and the PM10 value.
+* `route pm10`: to minimize total PM10 exposure, a value more representative of the air quality along the path, that considers the distance and the PM10 value.
-* `inverse_green_area`: to maximize the green area along the path.
+* `route inverse green area`: to maximize the green area along the path.
-* `abs_altitude_diff`: to minimize the altitude difference along the path.
-* `combined_weight`: to minimize a weighted normalized average of distance and PM10, where the weight is set in the `combined_weight` parameter.
+* `combined weight`: to minimize a weighted normalized average route PM10 and route inverse green area, where the weight is set in the `combined_weight` parameter.

 ## Conclusion